-Energy from the sun evaporates water in the Earth's oceans and rivers and draws it upward as water vapor.
+Energy from the sun evaporates water in the Earth's oceans, lakes, and rivers and draws it upward as water vapor.
 When the water vapor reaches the cooler air in the atmosphere, it condenses and forms clouds.
-The moisture eventually falls to the Earth as rain or snow, replenishing the water in the oceans and rivers.
+The moisture eventually falls to the Earth as rain or snow, replenishing the water in the oceans, lakes and rivers.
 Gravity drives the moving water, transporting it from high ground to low ground.
-The force of moving water can be extremely powerful.
+Moving water can be extremely powerful.